 And we know that Tom likes to plan ahead.

-Which we know wasn’t “uncompromised” at all.
+And which we know wasn’t “uncompromised” at all.
 It was serving as Tom’s recruitment center.
 Much as the Ministry was serving as his publicity department.
 But the public didn’t stop to consider that.
 Wizards, after all, aren’t much on logical thinking.

 Tom still wanted that castle.